 So, we said to Anastasiya that we loved it, but it only had one bedroom and we hadn’t seen it.
 She said to just have a think and so, during the week, I spoke to my husband and said, ‘I’m going to say something to you and you’re going to think I’m mad.’
-And he said, ‘I’m going to say something back – I think we’re on the same page.’
-And that was to put an offer in without seeing it in person.
+He said, ‘I’m going to say something back – I think we’re on the same page.’
+And that was to put in an offer in without seeing it in person.

-We felt confident with that, so we talked to Anastasiya that night, and the offer for the seller was made on Thursday.
+We felt confident with that, so we talked to Anastasiya that night, and the offer to the seller was made on Thursday.
 By Friday morning, at ten o’clock, it was accepted.
 It was such a straightforward process.

 So how was it when you finally saw your new home?

 The three of us went to lunch after the completion and then went to see it.
 It was fabulous.
 She had already arranged to go earlier, open up the shutters and balcony and even laid the table with two beautiful glasses on a linen cloth with a bottle of fizz to celebrate!

 She really pays attention to everything she does and has this amazing understanding of humanity and what makes people’s lives easier.
 She does a hundred times more than I would ever expect anyone to do.

 Obviously, these are quite volatile political times.
 Were you concerned in any way about Brexit?